 The following are the usual data you need to record in the Sales Journal:

-If your business is VAT-registered, you need to record your sales in a special book called “Sales Journal”.
-While you can normally write your cash receipts in a Cash Receipts Book, the Sales Journal would be helpful in recording other information like the TIN, Sales Invoice, and VAT Output Tax from your sales.
+If your business is VAT-registered, you need to record your sales in a special book called “Sales Journal.”
+While you can generally write your cash receipts in a Cash Receipts Book, the Sales Journal would help record other information like the TIN, Sales Invoice, and VAT Output Tax from your sales.

 To better explain the Debits and Credits for this type of transaction, here are the entries that show how each account would be affected by a cash or account sale:

-You need to know the above basic entries when you post the balances later on to your General Ledger.
+You need to know the above primary entries when you post the balances later on to your General Ledger.

 Supporting documents: Sales Invoice, Official Receipt